Sid-26/Sid-26/README.md

 # 💫 About Me:
 Hey, I am Siddhant (aka Sid).
-I am currently a computer science student at Ontario Tech University.<br>I am currently interning as a full-stack developer.<br>I want to break into cybersecurity and mainframe development.<br>I have a passion for learning new things and want to try OSS.
+I am currently a computer science student at Ontario Tech University.<br>I am currently interning as a full-stack developer.<br>I want to break into deep learning and AI through Computer Vision or Natural Language Processing.<br>I have a passion for learning new things and want to try OSS.

 ## 🌐 Socials: